mrft/itr8/README.md

 # itr8

+DISCLAIMER: This is work in progress, and although a fair amount of functionality seems to work, things might still change along the way...

 An experiment to create a unified interface over both [synchronous](https://www.javascripttutorial.net/es6/javascript-iterator/) and [asynchronous iterators](https://www.javascripttutorial.net/es-next/javascript-asynchronous-iterators/) such that the same iterator-operators (cfr.
 RxJS operators like filter, map, ...) can be used in various contexts (plain arrays, NodeJS streams, Observables, page-by-page database queries by writing an async generator function, page-by-age API queries, ...).

+If you work with 'batches' (getting multiple records at a time), but you still want to do record-per-record processing, this library will help you as well by also abstracting the batching logic away.
+This way, when your 'operator-chain' works on a simple array, it will also work on batches of these records.
+This way you can focus on the problem that is specific, instead of solving the same problem over and over again.

+It is also easy to create your own (sync or async) operators so you are in no way limited to the operators provided in this library.
+In fact, I think the essence of this library lies in the operatorFactory function, rather than the implemented operators.

+## Why not RxJS, IxJS, iter-tools, HighlandJS, ...?

+* RxJS, being push-based, with no easy pushback mechanism wold not solve the issue for me.
+* IxJS I found too cumbersome (the docs were not clear enough for me), and I didn't see how to write my own operators (as opposed to RxJS that explains how to do that very well in the docs)
+* iter-tools: same here, how to write your own operators?
+* HighlandJS is stream based, which makes it NodeJS only (at least without browserify).
+Also, streams are kind of cumbersome,a dn the sync and async iterator protocols are dead simple and part of the standard.

+So, while all these libraries have their meri, none of them convered my needs well enough, so at a certain point things became clear enough in my head to write my own library.
 ## Getting started

     npm install mrft/itr8